AMES is my life-saver. I know that whenever I need help, advice,

 With their strengths identified and built upon, many AMES students are enrolled in Advanced Placement and Honors classes.
 They learn to manage a more demanding course load along with athletics, student government, and service to the community, drama, jobs, and other extra-curricular activities.

-Andrea Cabano joins our team this year from Charles Armstrong School as the AMES Coordinator.
+Andrea Cabano, leads the AMES program as its Coordinator.
 Prior to joining Mercy High School, she taught fifth graders at Charles Armstrong School.
 Andrea earned her Bachelor of Arts in Liberal Studies at Santa Clara University, her Multiple-Subject Credential and Masters in Education: Curriculum and Instruction at Notre Dame de Namur University and is pursuing her Educational Therapy Certificate from University of California, Santa Cruz.

 The AMES team consists of several valuable members including Eileen Horan, Sister Charlene Dazols, and Randall Watts.
 Eileen Horan taught English at Mercy for 32 years and has been supporting AMES for the past 3 years.
 Sister Char is a credentialed teacher who has been supporting AMES classes for the past 5 years as well.
 Also the Resource Center Coordinator, Randall Watts works closely with AMES to support students not only with testing but also in preparation for tests.